tammygeronimo/ITMS/README.md

 1. Launch the application following the instructions above.
 2. Use the inventory management features to add, edit, or delete items.
 3. Record transactions to update inventory levels.
-4. Explore the user-friendly interface provided by FlatLa
+4. Explore the user-friendly interface provided by FlatLaf.

 ### Contributing